Dumfries Parish, New Brunswick

-Dumfries is a civil parish in York County, New Brunswick, Canada.
+Dumfries is a geographic parish in York County, New Brunswick, Canada.

-For governance purposes it forms the local service district of the parish of Dumfries, which is a member of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it formed the local service district of the parish of Dumfries, which was a member of Capital Region Service Commission (RSC11).

 Origin of name

 The parish may have been named in honour of Capt.
 Adam Allen, a Loyalist born in Dumfries, Scotland, who settled at the mouth of the Pokiok River.

 History

 Dumfries was erected in 1833 from Prince William Parish. and that part of Woodstock Parish south of the Carleton County line.

 In 1834 the county line was altered to follow grant lines when it neared the Saint John River, transferring several small areas between Dumfries and Woodstock.

 In 1836 the Saint John River islands in front of Dumfries were formally added to the parish, correcting an oversight in the legislation erecting Dumfries.

 In 1850 Big and Little Coac Islands were removed from Dumfries.

 In 1855 the western part of Dumfries was erected as Canterbury Parish.

 In 1895 the rear of Dumfries was included in the newly erected McAdam Parish.

 In 1973 the islands in the Saint John River were removed from the parish.
 The islands were flooded by the Mactaquac Dam.